1984 United States Senate election in North Carolina

 The North Carolina United States Senate election of 1984 was held on November 6, 1984, as part of the nationwide elections to the Senate, and coinciding with the 1984 presidential election.
 The election was a showdown between the Republican incumbent Jesse Helms and then-incumbent Democratic Governor Jim Hunt.
 This election was one of the most dramatic in 1984.
 In the end, Helms won the election, the most expensive non-presidential election in United States history up to that point, by a margin significantly reduced from the margin that Helms achieved in 1978.

+Had Hunt been elected, He would have been the youngest elected U.S. Senator from North Carolina at the age of 47.
+That feat would be achieved 14 years later when John Edwards became the youngest elected Senator at 45 in 1998.